Naeempatel010/DNS-spoof/README.md

 Usage:

-1) Edit runtime/scripts/start-network.sh
+1) Edit docker compose file(s):
+    - fill in appropriate IP info for the network
+    - adjust ip addresses for the containers if necessary

 * change ip, gateway, and set parent to match the physical interface you are using

 2) Build the docker with build.sh

-3) Start the network with the script.
+3) cd to the directory in "runtime" with the experiment you want to run

-Verify with

-$docker inspect dns-net

-4) launch your containers
+4) run

-docker run -it --rm -v <Path to directory on host>:<path to mount on docker> --name <name> --network dns-net dns-docker

-5) See Mac and IP with docker inspect dns-net
+    $ docker compose up -d

+5) attach to containers you want to run commands from
+    $ docker attach <container name>